Red Lodge Museum, Bristol: Reception room and parlour

-Though the Reception Room and Parlour are in the original Tudor core of the house, they underwent major renovations by the Henleys to present them as fashionable Georgian rooms.
-The Reception Room shows a beam where the original external south wall stood, but was knocked through to incorporate the loggia and extend the room as far as possible.
+Though the reception room and parlour are in the original Tudor core of the house, they underwent major renovations by the Henleys to present them as fashionable Georgian rooms.
+The reception room shows a beam where the original external south wall stood, but was knocked through to incorporate the loggia and extend the room as far as possible.

-The Parlour has a mixture of Georgian Deal panelling and original Tudor oak panelling, and an original moulded plaster ceiling.
-The Parlour also has niches and hybrid door/windows where the 19th century extensions were made, blocking off bay windows.
+The parlour has a mixture of Georgian deal panelling and original Tudor oak panelling, and an original moulded plaster ceiling.
+It also has niches and hybrid door/windows where the 19th century extensions were made, blocking off bay windows.

-The New Oak Room and the Well
+New Oak Room

-The New Oak Room was extensively altered in the nineteenth century, and in 1965 the museum re-used older fixtures and fittings from other sites to decorate the room.
-The panelling is pre-18th century, bought from the Refectory of St Michael-on-the-Mount, and the mantelpiece and fire surround from Ashley Down House.
+The New Oak Room was extensively altered in the nineteenth century, and in 1965 the museum re-used older fixtures and fittings from other sites to decorate it.
+The panelling is pre-18th century, bought from the refectory of St Michael-on-the-Mount, and the mantelpiece and fire surround from Ashley Down House.

-The Second Floor
+Second floor

 The Tudor gabled attic was extended into a full-height second floor by the Henleys.

-Notable features
+Notable exhibits

 Portrait of Queen Elizabeth I

 The Portrait of Queen Elizabeth I is in the Great Oak Room.
 It has recently been assessed as an original, painted in the late 16th century.

-Speke Chair/Table
+Speke chair/table

 The chair in the Great Oak Room folds down so that the back turns into the table-top.
-Hybrid furniture was not uncommon in the Tudor period (i.e. Chests used as tables and chairs).
+Hybrid furniture was not uncommon in the Tudor period (for example chests used as tables and chairs).
 The Speke family are an aristocratic family from near Ilminster, Somerset.